mvolkmann/blog/src/swift/MapKit.md

 The average radius of the Earth is 6,371 kilometers or 6,371,000 meters.
 The circumference of the Earth at the equator is approximately 40,075.017 kilometers.
+The circumference of the Earth through the poles is approximately 40,007.863 kilometers.

-The distance spanned by a latitude angle of one degree is 1,853 meters regardless of the longitude.
+The distance spanned by a latitude angle of one degree is 1,852 meters regardless of the longitude.

 The distance spanned by a longitude angle varies based on the latitude.
 One degree of longitude spans a distance of approximately 111.319 kilometers at the equator but spans 0 kilometers at the poles.

-The formula to complete the distance of one degree of longitude at a given latitude is the following where d is the distance, r is the sphere radius, and l is the latitude in degrees:
+The formula to compute the distance of one degree of longitude at a given latitude is the following where d is the distance, r is the sphere radius, and l is the latitude in degrees: